asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

 to identify the correct event handler.
 This is useful if you want to perform more than one action but only want to send one piece of data from your app to FnordMetric.

-#### Example: send a "user logged in up" event and increment two gauges
+#### Example: send a "user logged in" event and increment two gauges

 First we need to create a gauge.
 When using the predefined events (like `\_incr` and `\_avg`) gauges are created on-the-fly, but when writing custom event handlers we need to do